Growth of structure in interacting vacuum cosmologies: Conclusions

 The growth of inhomogeneous perturbations of interacting dark matter is dependent upon the covariant energy-momentum transfer four-vector, $Q^\mu$.
 We have considered a simple interaction model where the energy-momentum transfer follows the matter four-velocity, $Q^\mu\propto u^\mu$.
 In this case the vacuum energy is homogeneous on spatial hypersurfaces orthogonal to the comoving worldlines and therefore the sound speed remains zero even in the presence of a non-zero matter-vacuum interaction.
 This means we get a simple, scale-independent growth of linear density perturbations, similar to standard cold dark matter; a non-zero sound speed would lead to a finite Jeans length, suppressing clustering on small scales.

 We find the linearly growing mode for the first-order comoving density contrast, which in a conventional matter-dominated (EdS) era reduces to the usual linearly growing mode, $D_+\propto a$ with corresponding linear growth rate $f_1\equiv d\ln\delta/d\ln a=1$.
-Matter over-densities grow due to gravitational collapse and this can be enhanced by non-zero energy transfer from the vacuum to dark matter, $g>0$.
-We give expressions for the modified growth index (\ref{defgamma}) $\gamma=d\ln f_1/d\ln\Omega_{dm}$ for each model expanding about the matter-dominated $\Omega_{dm}=1$ limit.
-The simple growth index, $\gamma=6/11$ (\ref{Peebles-index}), gives a per cent level fit to the linear mode in $\Lambda$CDM, but we find that the presence of a dark matter-vacuum interaction the error can be as large as 10-20\%, e.g., for a decomposed Chaplygin gas with dimensionless parameter $-0.1<\alpha<0.2$, as shown in figure~\ref{fig4before}.
+Matter over-densities grow due to gravitational collapse and this can be enhanced by non-zero energy transfer from dark matter to the vacuum.
+For example, in the case of a non-zero energy transfer from dark matter to the vacuum even at early times, as in our model (iii) where $Q=\epsilon H\bar\rho_{\rm dm}$ we have a modified early time limit $\Omega_{\rm dm}\to1+(\epsilon/3)$ with a modified growing mode, $D_+\propto a^{1+\epsilon}$, and hence $f_1=1+\epsilon$.
+Non-zero energy transfer from/to matter leads to an enhanced/suppressed matter growth rate.
+This may appear counter-intuitive, but since the vacuum is homogeneous in the comoving frame any energy transfer to the matter contributes only to the background matter density and not to the comoving density perturbation.
+Hence the growth rate of the local matter density contrast, $\delta_{\rm dm}=\delta\rho_{\rm dm}/\bar\rho_{\rm dm}$, is suppressed.

+Energy transfer between dark matter and the vacuum also changes the usual relation between the growth rate and the velocity divergence.
+For interacting dark matter the linear growth rate for the matter overdensity, $f_1$, differs from the growth rate that would be inferred purely from redshift-space distortions (i.e., the peculiar velocity field) which we denote by $f_{\rm rsd}$, defined in Eq.~(\ref{deffrsd}) and related to the linear growth rate in Eq.~(\ref{frsd}).
+By contrast with the linear growth rate, the RSD distortions are enhanced by energy transfer from the vacuum to dark matter as the velocity field responds to the local gravitational potential and thus the total comoving density perturbation, not just the density contrast.